K21-crypt/K21-crypt.github.io/content/writeups/tryhackme/VulnNet/_index.md

 And doing `cat /etc/crontab` revealed something.
 ![](Pasted%20image%2020250306144145.png)

-So that script is running on cron with root priveleges.
+So that script is running on cron with root privileles.
 Lets check that out.
 ![](Pasted%20image%2020250306144242.png)